 [UPDATED] Around 52 percent of the total internet users use mobile phones and similar devices to surf the internet today.
 According to Statista, this percentage will increase in the next two years to almost 80 percent.
 That’s just one reason why Google considers the speed of mobile websites an important ranking factor.
 Businesses now must make sure that the website pages must load flawlessly faster for mobile devices or else they might lose their SERP positions.

-Google has launched Accelerated Mobile Pages for ecommerce sites, its own open-source framework for making pages lighter and faster.
+Google has launched Accelerated Mobile Pages or AMP for ecommerce sites, its own open-source framework for making pages lighter and faster.

 So, in order to help you, I have written this detailed guide on how you can use AMP framework to increase your ecommerce application’s speed and make it more attractive on mobile devices.